alex1969/coursera-getting-and-cleaning-data-wk4project/README.md

 	Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

 	The result is stored in the file tidy.txt.

+Implementation of run_analysis.R

+	Create three variables to use in the function call workingdir = your path in quotes " " (either relative or literal) to the directory you wish to use nameoffile = the name you wish to give to the soon-to-be downloaded file, again, in quotes " " dataseturl = the url for the source of the document, again, in quotes " "

+	Call the function
+		tidydata2 <- function(workingdir, nameoffile, dataseturl)

+	Look in you working fir for a file called "tidy.txt"